Thefrank/jellyfin-server-freebsd/README.md

  - Figure out how to use libmap in ports system instead of making a symlink for library

 # Bugs
 Please **DO NOT** bring bugs about this build or platform to the main jellyfin team.
 This is **Unofficial**.
-Open a ticket if you are having issues but please check their official [Issues](https://github.com/jellyfin/jellyfin/issues) first and make sure you have read the [Troubleshooting section](https://github.com/Thefrank/jellyfin-server-freebsd/blob/main/Installation_TrueNAS_GUI.md#troubleshooting-and-other-things-to-note) in the TrueNAS guide (yes, even if using base FreeBSD)
+Open a ticket if you are having issues but please check their official [Issues](https://github.com/jellyfin/jellyfin/issues) first and make sure you have read the [Troubleshooting section](https://github.com/Thefrank/jellyfin-server-freebsd/blob/main/Installation_TrueNAS_GUI.md#troubleshooting-and-other-things-to-note) in the TrueNAS guide (yes, even if using base FreeBSD) as it cover most issues/bugs/quirks you might hit.

 # License(s)